ShengranHu/AdamPSO/README.md

 ## Reference

-This repo is based on [Dr. Liu and Mr. Pei's code](https://github.com/SUSTech-EC2021/Assignment1).
+The testing framework is based on [Dr. Liu and Mr. Pei's repo](https://github.com/SUSTech-EC2021/Assignment1).